electrical-and-electronic-measurement/EasyEIS-with-SMU/docs/EIS-with-Keithley-2450.md

 ## Data acquisition sampling frequency

-The time interval between two consecutive measure is the sum of four element:
+The time interval between two consecutive measures is the sum of four elements:

  1. Trigger Latency
- 2. Explict source delay or implicit source autodelay
+ 2. Explicit source delay or implicit source auto delay
  3. Measure time
  4. Sweep delay

-All but trigger latency can be influenced by user configurable parameters.
+User-configurable parameters can influence all but trigger latency.

 ### Source Delay and Autodelay

-The programmable current source will tak some time to reach next set point.
-The ammount of delay is controllerd by `smu.source.delay` parameter.
+The programmable current source will take time to reach the next set point.
+The amount of delay is controlled by the `smu. source.delay` parameter.

-If no explict source delay is set (`smu.source.delay=0`) an autodelay will be inserted by the firmware, based on target value end load type. (see table on page 4-46 in the reference manual([3](./references.md)).
+If no explicit source delay is set (`smu.source.delay=0`), the firmware will insert an auto delay based on the target value end load type. (see table on page 4-46 in the reference manual([3](./references.md).

 #### Sweep Delay

-The `smu.source.sweeplist()` function has many parameters to customize the sweep.
-The sweep delay paramer can be used to insert a delay beetween measurement points.
-See page 14-196 iun the reference manual([3](./references.md)).
+The `smu.source.sweeplist()` function has many parameters to customise the sweep.
+The sweep delay parameter can insert a delay between measurement points.
+See page 14-196 in the reference manual([3](./references.md)).

 ![sweeplist function parameters from reference manual](media/manual_sweeplist.png)